krdowns/See-App/README.md

 Machine Learning for App responses to users  <br>
 Curated Feed for Volunteer Opportunities, Inspirational Articles, and Videos <br>
 In-App Messaging

+# Notes for Running See

+See is designed solely for iPhone at this time.
+Please open developer tools if on a desktop or laptop and use responsive developer tool on iPhone X settings.